marcderoo/Fake_News_Detection/README.md

 -------------------------------------------------------------------
 ## To do
-- Compute Bert performances on ISOT
-- Compute performances with "linguistic cues" preprocess on ISOT and FoR
+- Compute "linguistic cues" performances on FoR
-- Cross performances
+- Cross performances "BERT" (GPU)
 - Update the mini_paper

 -------------------------------------------------------------------